-SAY Magazine is the only lifestyle magazine in the world for Native people.
+SAY Magazine was the very first lifestyle magazine in the world for Native/Indigenous people.

 More than just for youth – Native youth are the largest growing demographic in North America and SAY has grown over the years to include information for more than just our youth.

 Consistently SAY has received feedback that the magazine and website are a RESOURCE for our people and a major source of INFORMATION on CONTEMPORARY Native issues.
 SAY’s mission statement is HOPE.

 Established in 2002, SAY publishes four regular issues, plus annual ‘Best Practices in Economic Development, Education Guide for Native Students and Back2School editions.
 Special publications, such as the program for 2008 NAIG, program for 2011 Manito Ahbee and annual reports are also available from SAY.

 Subscriptions are available for single copies, multiple (6) copies and classroom kits (for educational providers at any level).
 Story ideas and submissions are welcome – contact email@example.com.

 WHY A MAGAZINE AIMED AT NATIVE PEOPLES?